Join us at Nancy’s Squat & Gobble! (It’s our double dog secret, members-only discussion group.)

 Mora came out with the Eldris in the past year and we were itching to get our hands on it.
 If you’re not familiar with Mora Knives, or Morakniv (which sounds much better when uttered by drunk Europeans), they tend to be some of the best bang for your buck when it comes to knives.

 The designs are solid, comfortable to use and did we mention the come almost filet knife sharp?
-Not only that but their prices can’t be beat – unless you’re buying a Swiss Swarmy knife from an Asian knife store in Chinatown.
+Not only that but their prices can’t be beaten – unless you’re buying a Swiss Swarmy knife from an Asian knife store in Chinatown.

 We were interested in the Eldris for several reasons.
 First of all, it’s a small handy-sized neck knife with a flat spine which can be used to strike ferrocerium rods.
 Its convenient retention system means you won’t be stumbling around on a beach at night in a drunken stupor and have it fall out, never to be seen again (I’m looking at you, nemesis neck knife).